lit/todomvc/examples/lit/README.md

 1. `cd examples/lit`
 2. `npm ci`
 3. `npm run serve --watch`
-4. Navigate your browser to http://localhost:8000 or http://localhost:8000/esbuild for a minified production build.
+4. Navigate your browser to http://localhost:8000 or http://localhost:8000/esbuild for a minified build.

+To run the fully optimized prod build, then:

+1. `npm run serve:prod`
+2. Navigate your browser to http://localhost:8000/rollup/

 ## TODO

 1. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
 2. Change CSS classes for simpler selectors
 3. Check focus and tab behavior
-4. Add Rollup build that chooses production Lit build and creates a single JS file
-5. Check-in node dependencies like other implementations?
+4. Check-in node dependencies like other implementations?